Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### Install the package

-Install the Azure Document Intelligence (previously Form Recognizer) client library for Python with [pip][pip]:
+Install the Azure Form Recognizer client library for Python with [pip][pip]:

 ```bash
 pip install azure-ai-formrecognizer